 At the heart of every successful novel are good characters.
 And by ‘good’ I don’t mean a character who never does anything bad, is kind to small animals and children, and never swears.
-Well written characters bring a story to life and give the reader someone to care about, root for, or even love to… Continue reading How to Write Characters
+Well-written characters bring a story to life and give the reader someone to care about, root for, or even love to hate.… Continue reading How to Write Characters

 Before you begin to write a story there’s one crucial choice to make: who is the narrator?
 The narrator is the character(s) telling the story, whether that’s the protagonist, multiple characters, or an observer.
 The point of view (POV) taken by the narrator is the reader’s way in to the story – it’s how they… Continue reading How to Write Point of View